Asko24/mrp/README.md

 |**Czas realizacji = 1  Wielkość partii = 500  Poziom BOM = 2  Na stanie = 0**||||||

-# tasks:
+# finished:
 - Documentation: Create documentation / also incorporate existing data <- Vova, Karol, Piotrek, Kinga
 - Functionality: create initial page for input <- Kinga
+- Visual: take care of styles, also add classes to the elements <- Piotrek
+- Functionality: function to access data in cell content, also to render changes on html element at the same time <- Karol, Piotrek
+- Functionality: use input data to fill table <- Karol, Piotrek, Kinga, Vova
+- Functionality: Initial GHP calculations <- Karol, Vova, Piotrek, Kinga
+- Future functionality: Initial algorithm <- Split into side tasks

+# tasks:
+- Functionality: create a way to trigger GHP render by a button
+- Functionality: create a button to clear row of inputs
+- Visual: stylize inputs etc
+- Functionality: Create logic to move data from ghp to other tables

+# Continuous:
+- Visual: Constant Improvements to the visuals of the page

 # future:
-- Functionality: function to access data in cell content, also to render changes on html element at the same time <- Karol, Piotrek
-- Visual: take care of styles, also add classes to the elements <- Piotrek

-- Functionality: use input data to fill table
 - Functionality: move from hardcodes to variables
-- Future functionality: Initial algorithm
+- Cleanup: remove unnecessary console logs

+# unnecesarry:
+- optimization